maximegris/angular-electron/README.md

 - **in a terminal window** -> First, start a web server on port 4200 : `npm run start:web`
 - **in another terminal window** -> Then, execute Protractor : `npm run e2e`

-## Browser mode

-Maybe you want to execute the application in the browser ?
-You can do it with `npm run start:web`.
-Note that you can't use Electron or NodeJS native libraries in this case.
-Please check `providers/electron.service.ts` to watch how conditional import of electron/Native libraries is done.